 nouninformal North American

-A sound of derision or contempt made by blowing through closed lips with the tongue between them; a raspberry.
+A sound of derision or contempt made by blowing through closed lips with the tongue between them.

 - ‘Any hint of talking down to the troops with high-flown hyperbole was promptly greeted with catcalls and Bronx cheers.’